outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - whats the possibility that a subset/state of physics rules gathers in increasingly isolated space-times, but outside of it, the rules are more flexible
       - whats the possibility that every science rule we take as certain is a false similarity or other false object?

+  - most variables can be converted into one that has a normal distribution by injecting a symmetry or adding interactions from different enough sources that it generates randomness

   - why are randomness & symmetry often found together, like with the central limit theorem or circles?

     - because symmetries are a default object that develop in complex systems on top of efficiencies, and growth on those symmetries is random (undirected) because symmetries dont typically come with default filters/limits directing the output